The Unspoken Financial Lesson I Learned from My Mother’s Massive Mistake

 It Was a Different Time

 My mom grew up in a transitional period.
 The 60s and 70s saw the sexual revolution, which brought the fight for equality in the workplace.
-My mom was a teenager before women were allowed to open their own credit accounts and had a child before the “working woman” trope became popular.
+She was a teenager before women were allowed to open their own credit accounts and had a child before the “working woman” trope became popular.

 Her childhood likely taught her that women’s place was in the home, raising children.
 She likely learned that she didn’t need a career but needed to find a husband to take care of her.

 My generation was the first to learn an opposing message: that we could be whatever we wanted, that we had options outside the home, and that we could compete with men in business and industry.
+That was the most important financial lesson to learn from our mothers – that we didn’t need to live the lives they did.

 I don’t blame my mom for not wanting a career, especially when women of her generation were sold the lie that marriage was their best prospect.